Snekman25/Style-transfer-with-preservation-of-the-central-objects-of-the-scene./README.md

  - [catalyst](https://github.com/catalyst-team/catalyst)
  - Nvidia GPU.
 All results were produced on the video card NVIDIA RTX 2080 super with 8GB memory.

+## Examples
+Need to add different exmples of algorithm work.
+Were people could see difference on different pictures.

+## Add author section